agmcarthur/Biochem-3BP3/Lab_8_Microarrays/README.md

 * http://mev.tm4.org - Microarray Software Suite TM4’s Multi-Experiment Viewer

 **Computer Resources**
-* This lab will use McMaster's Virtual Machines, see the demo on how to login using your MacID.
+* This lab will use McMaster's virtual Windows servers, so you need to install and set-up [Microsoft Remote Desktop](https://uts.mcmaster.ca/services/teaching-and-learning/computer-labs/#tab-content-how-to-connect) on your personal computer.
+See the demo video on how to login using Microsoft Remote Desktop and your MacID.
-* You will be automatically logged out after 10 minutes of mouse inactivity.
-Use **CAFFEINE** to override the automatic log out – **REMEMBER TO LOG OUT MANUALLY AT THE END OF THE LAB**.
-* All files and work on the computers will be lost when you log out.
-Be sure to save your work elsewhere.
+* All files and work on the virtual servers will be lost when you log out.
+Be sure to save your work elsewhere (e.g., email yourself a copy).

-**Data and A2L Files**
+**Grading**
 * This is a participation lab, not graded.
-* An answer key will be provided on A2L after the lab.
+* An answer key will be provided on A2L after the deadline.
-* Remember to refer to the microarray flow chart as we work through the lab.
-* Experimental design and results are available in the A2L file *Biochem 3BP3 Lab 8 Microarray.pptx*.

 <a name="qc"></a>
 ## Sample Quality Control